Questions about International Co-op?

 Please review Drexel University's FERPA policy.

 Steinbright is committed to ensuring that your student is prepared for his or her international co-op experience and that he or she is provided with the necessary tools while abroad.
-A Pre-Departure Orientation is held at Steinbright prior to the start date of co-op, and all accepted students are asked to attend to better prepare themselves for their departure.
-In addition, the International Co-op Team routinely monitors State Department travel warnings and has an emergency plan in place to ensure that students’ safety while abroad is paramount.
+A pre-departure orientation is held at Steinbright prior to the start date of co-op, and all students going abroad are required to attend to better prepare themselves for their international experience.
+Such things as insurance coverage and emergency procedures are covered at this meeting.
+In addition, the International Co-op team routinely monitors State Department travel warnings and reaches out to students as necessary.

 Compensation and Fees

 There may be some program fees and jobs can be paid or unpaid.
-With our partner programs, program fees can cover airport pickup, housing, language training, and other cultural activities.
-Your student is responsible for all expenses associated with his/her international experience including such items as roundtrip airfare, health insurance, accommodations, local transportation and other living expenses.
+With our partner programs (generally agencies), program fees can cover job placement, airport pickup, housing, language training, and cultural activities.
+Your student is responsible for all expenses associated with his/her international experience including such items as round-trip airfare, health insurance, accommodations, local transportation, and other living expenses.
 In some cases, employers may assist with airfare and housing.
 Additionally, students are responsible for obtaining the appropriate visa which will allow them to work abroad.

-All students who have been approved for international co-op and have submitted all required paperwork prior to leaving the country will be considered for a financial award from Drexel.
-In addition, we encourage students to review in advance other avenues for funding such as scholarships, Drexel’s Corporate Partners Fund, etc.
+All students who have been approved for international co-op, who have a minimum GPA of 2.5, and have submitted all required paperwork will be eligible for a financial award from Drexel.
+In addition, we encourage students to review in advance other avenues for funding such as scholarships through Drexel's fellowship office.